-Frontline Janitors at Vancouver International Airport are organizing a union with SEIU to win much needed job security, protections and bargaining power at work.
+Frontline Janitors at Vancouver International Airport joined SEIU to win much needed job security, protections and bargaining power at work.

 Workers speak up about job security during contract changes